Skip to Content

 THE BEST DAY TRIPS FROM KYOTO & OSAKA

 Osaka and Kyoto are less than half an hour apart by JR train so every destination listed in this guide is easily accessible from either city.
-Beneath each listing are directions on how to get there from Osaka or Kyoto along with approximate fares and travel times.
+Beneath each listing are directions on how to get there from Osaka or Kyoto along with approximate travel times.

 Please be advised that these are estimates only.
 Considering the distance, I chose routes that had the best balance between cost and travel time but these will vary depending on which trains you choose and what time you leave.
 For exact fares and travel times, you can use Hyperdia and Google Maps to plot your trip.